-In all cases of a suspected concussion, the student must be examined by a medical doctor for diagnosis.
-The following signs were observed or symptoms reported (check all that apply) for (student name) on (date).
+In all cases of a suspected concussion, the participant must be examined by a medical doctor for diagnosis.
+The following signs were observed or symptoms reported (check all that apply) for

+(name) on (date).

-Possible Signs Observed by staff/parent Possible Symptoms Felt by individual □ headache □ slurred speech □ pressure in head □ slowed reaction time □ neck pain □ poor coordination or balance ☐ feeling off/not right ☐ blank stare/glassy-eyed/dazed or vacant look ☐ ringing in the ears ☐ decreased playing ability ☐ seeing double or blurry/loss of vision □ loss of consciousness or lack of responsiveness ☐ seeing stars, flashing lights ☐ lying motionless on the ground or slow to get up □ pain at physical site of injury □ amnesia □ nausea/stomach ache/pain □ seizure or convulsion □ balance problems or dizziness ☐ grabbing or clutching of head ☐ fatigue or feeling tired ☐ difficulty concentrating □ sensitivity to light or noise □ easily distracted ☐ difficulty concentrating or remembering ☐ general confusion ☐ slowed down, fatigue or low energy ☐ cannot remember things that happened before and ☐ dazed or in a fog after the injury (see questions below) ☐ does not know time, date, place, type of activity ☐ irritable, sad, more emotional than usual □ slowed reaction time answering questions or □ nervous, anxious, depressed following directions ☐ strange or inappropriate emotions (laughing, crying, getting angry easily) Quick Memory Function Assessment • Where are we right now?
-Answer: How did you get hurt?
-Answer: • What did you have for lunch/breakfast?
-Answer: • What part of the day is it?
-Answer: • What is your name?
-Answer: • How did you get to the centre today?
-Answer: If the student fails to answer any of the above questions c correctly, a concussion is suspected and the student
+Possible Signs Observed by staff/parent Possible Symptoms Felt by individual □ vomiting □ slurred speech \Box pressure in head \Box slowed reaction time \Box neck pain \Box poor coordination or balance \Box feeling off/not right □ blank stare/glassy-eyed/dazed or vacant look \Box ringing in the ears □ decreased playing ability \Box seeing double or blurry/loss of vision \Box loss of consciousness or lack of responsiveness \Box seeing stars, flashing lights \Box lying motionless on the ground or slow to get up \Box pain at physical site of injury 🗆 amnesia □ nausea/stomach ache/pain \Box seizure or convulsion □ balance problems or dizziness □ grabbing or clutching of head \Box fatigue or feeling tired □ difficulty concentrating \Box sensitivity to light or noise □ easily distracted □ difficulty concentrating or remembering □ general confusion \Box slowed down, fatigue or low energy \Box cannot remember things that happened before and \Box dazed or in a fog after the injury (see questions below) \Box does not know time, date, place, type of activity \Box irritable, sad, more emotional than usual \Box slowed reaction time answering questions or \Box nervous, anxious, depressed following directions \Box strange or inappropriate emotions (laughing, crying, getting angry easily)

+Quick Memory Function Assessment

+- How did you get hurt?
+Answer:

+What did you have for lunch/breakfast?
+Answer:

+- What is your name?
+Answer:

-If the student fails to answer any of the above questions correctly, a concussion is suspected and the student must be immediately removed from play for at least that day.
-Students with a suspected concussion should not be left alone and must not leave the premises without parent/guardian supervision
+If the person fails to answer any of the above questions correctly, a concussion is suspected and they must be immediately removed from the activity for at least that day.
+Participants with a suspected concussion should not be left alone and must not leave the premises without parent/emergency contact supervision

-- Students should be monitored for 24 48 hours following the incident as signs and symptoms can appear immediately after the injury or may take hours or days to emerge. - If any signs or symptoms emerge, the student needs to be examined by a medical doctor or nurse practitioner.
-Ontario Physical Education Safety Guidelines Elementary Curricular May 2013
+• Participants should be monitored for 24 - 48 hours following the incident as signs and symptoms can appear immediately after the injury or may take hours or days to emerge.

+• If any signs or symptoms emerge, they need to be examined by a medical doctor or nurse practitioner.

-EMERGENCY ACTION PLAN
+MEDICAL EMERGENCY ACTION PLAN

 Given that there is an element of risk in all physical activity, an encounter with an injury or medical condition is highly possible.
-The key to the Emergency Action Plan is getting professional care to the injured/ill child as quickly as possible.
+The key to the Emergency Action Plan is getting professional care to the injured/ill person as quickly as possible.
 For that to happen efficiently and effectively, you must be prepared with an Emergency Action Plan.